ZZ-Cat/CRSFforArduino/README.md

 Arduino IDE support in Visual Studio Code is discontinued.
 As of 2023-02-17 10:48 Hrs NZDT, I am using PlatformIO as my IDE of choice for development.
+This notice will be removed by the time version 0.2.0 is released.

 ## Description